[Priority issue 2] Develop and Utilize Diverse Human Resources

 Note: The article on this page is taken from Sustainability Report 2015.

-The Fujifilm Group aims at realizing its corporate slogan “Value from Innovation” by challenging with courage in the dramatic changes of business environment.
-Further, for the purpose of driving such acceleration on the creation, development, and global expansion of prospective businesses listed in the Medium-Term Management Plan, VISION 2016, it is important to develop the human resources and to create an environment where diverse human resources can maximize their abilities.
+The Fujifilm Group aims at realizing its corporate slogan “Value from Innovation” by challenging the dramatic changes occurring in the business environment with courage.
+Further, to accelerate the creation, development, and global expansion of prospective businesses listed in the Medium-Term Management Plan, VISION 2016, it is important to create an environment to develop the human resources to drive such acceleration and enable them to exert their diverse capabilities to the maximum.
 For these purposes, we are giving a top priority to developing global and executive talent with high level of skills in thinking and acting on their own in global society, and are actively reforming and expanding our businesses for the next generation.
 We are now implementing the systems to identify, develop, and promote human resources based on an international viewpoint across the Group.

 *2 Domestic and foreign workers, and female, elderly, or disabled employees